Dildz/Southern-Hemisphere-Seasons/README.md

 - The mod defaults to summer if there is any issue determining the current season.
 - Ensure the server’s time zone is correctly configured, as the mod relies on the system date to determine the season.
+- Seasons "Early Spring" & "Storm" cause raid loads to fail - both are disabled until a fix is found.
-- Will test making storms a chance per raid throughout the year and impliment in a later update, for now storms default to false (off).
+- To-Do: make storms a chance % per raid during Summer months, for now storms default to false (off).
-- The `forceSeason` option in `config.jsonc` I used for testing but can be set to force a season.
+- The `forceSeason` option in `config.jsonc` is used for testing but can it can be set to force a season.
+   Valid `forceSeason` values:
+   - Summer = 0
+   - Autumn = 1
+   - Winter = 2
+   - Spring = 3
+   - LateAutumn = 4
+   - EarlySpring = 5 (disabled - will default to -1)
+   - Storm = 6 (disabled - will default to -1)
+   - Auto Detect = -1

 ## Support: